-The main objective of the project is to improve the management of diversity in the classroom and especially in classrooms with an increased number of children with refugee/ migrant or minority background in their school environment.
+The main objective of the project was to improve the management of diversity in the classroom and especially in classrooms with an increased number of children with refugee/ migrant or minority background in their school environment.

 The improvement of teachers’ intercultural competences, including valuing and adapting to diversity as well as being culturally self-aware are key to effectively teaching diverse pupils (European Commission 2015b).
 The report suggests also that: